Eschatologue/CM_wiki/docs/class/warlock/broodlord.md

 ### Level 6: Venomous Gift

 Your patron's lethal poison courses through your magic.
-When you cast a spell that deals :dmg-posn: Poison damage, it ignores :dmg-res: Resistance to :dmg-posn: Poison damage and you can add your Charisma modifier to one damage roll of that spell against one of its targets
+When you cast a spell that deals :dmg-posn: Poison damage, it ignores **:dmg-res: Resistance**{ .em } to :dmg-posn: Poison damage and you can add your Charisma modifier to one damage roll of that spell against one of its targets

-Additionally, You have :dmg-res: Resistance to :dmg-posn: Poison damage and you have :dmg-imm: Immunity to the Poisoned condition.
+Additionally, You have **:dmg-res: Resistance**{ .em } to :dmg-posn: Poison damage and you have :dmg-imm: Immunity to the Poisoned condition.

 ### Level 10: Protect the Hive